-Kawasaki is expected to update its price list once its complete 2022 model range is rolled out (the non-supercharged models have been released but the supercharged Kawasaki Ultra 310 series is under wraps until October 2021).
+Kawasaki is expected to update its price list later this year, including for the new 2022 Kawasaki Ultra 310 Jet Ski range.
 As a guide, you can see the 2021 Kawasaki Jet Ski price list for Australia here.

 Meantime, here is what we know so far about Australian showroom arrival times for 2022 model-year watercraft for Sea-Doo, Yamaha, and Kawasaki.

 Sea-Doo dealers canvassed by Watercraft Zone have ordered up big for the coming season, after selling out of most stock throughout 2021 and being left with largely empty showrooms.